nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a booking: `venue unbook`

-Deletes a booking from the specified venue, time period and day.
+Deletes a booking from the specified venue, at the given time period and day.

 Format: `venue unbook v/VENUE_NAME tp/TIME_PERIOD d/DAY`